bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 1 current

 Description:
-`CND` sets the state of the specified condition flag to ON or `OFF`.
+`CND` sets the state of the specified condition flag to ON or OFF.
 The first parameter, "cnd#" specifies which of the 64 available condition flags is to be set.
 Accordingly, "cnd#" may be any integer from 1 to 64 inclusive.
 If this parameter is omitted, RNMR will prompt for a flag number with 1 as the default.
 The second parameter, "state" specifies the logical state to  which the condition flag should be set.
-The acceptable choices of this parameter are ON and `OFF`.
+The acceptable choices of this parameter are ON and OFF.
  If "state" is omitted, RNMR will prompt for the state of the `CND` flag with the current state as the default.
 That is, by default no changes are made to the condition flag.
 ## CNVFL